BruceZoom/PLProject-AsymptoticComplexity/notes/proposal.md

 - Define the __asymptotic complexity with respect to denotational semantics__ by utilizing and upgrading the existing _step counting semantic_.
 - Adapt Hoare logic to include __the proof system for asymptotic complexity__.
 - Prove __the soundness of Hoare logic__, both the basic Hoare logic and the proof system for asymptotic complexity.
 - Prove __the correctness and asymptotic complexity for some simple algorithms__ using what we will build.
+Possible candidates are as follows:
+  - Identifying Distinct Elements: double-loop, xor.
+(This is the mini-project of Wang Zhongye.
+Not very hard.)
+  - Sort Algorithms: selection sort, merge sort.
+(This is quite challenging, especially the merge sort where logarithmic asymptotic complexity occurs.
+The selection sort is preferred because it is insensitive to the input.)

 ## Constraints
 There are several constraints that might limit what we can do or simplify what we want to do.
 - We do not consider programs with __control statements__, i.e. _break_ and _continue_.
 Moreover, we do not wish to alter the potential path of program execution in similar ways, which makes the execution time almost independent with the __distribution of input data__.
 This cause us unable to verify the asymptotic complexity of algorithms like Quick Sort, but will simplify our definition of what is Asymptotic Complexity.
+- We will use __the toy language developed in class__, which only contains very fundamental operations and statements.
+This will limit the scope of programs and algorithms we can take into consideration.